 Brain & Body Overload

-Symptoms of narcotics overdose can vary depending on a person’s overall health and how long a person has been on the drug.
+Symptoms of a narcotics overdose can vary depending on a person’s overall health and how long a person has been on the drug.
 Signs to watch out for include:

-- Drowsiness or stupor-state
+- Drowsiness or stupor

 - Constricted pupils